Best Attractions in Sofia

-Sofia is a city where tradition and modern cultures grow equally.
-It is a place with many faces that you can spend weeks exploring and spending time with.
-For your journey, however, you need a little guidance.
+Sofia tourist attractions are beautiful in a city where traditional and modern cultures grow equally.
+This page brings you the top attractions in Sofia that you might not have heard about.
+For your journey, however, you need a little guidance on the whereabouts of different sites in this city.
 Therefore, here are some of the best attractions to start when visiting Bulgaria‘s vibrant capital.

 During the communist era, Lenin’s statue was prominent where the Sofia Memorial stands today.
-One of the symbols of the Bulgarian capital, the statue is metaphorically combines Sophia’s religious and pagan idea.
-The statue holds a wreath, as the symbol of victory, on one side, and ancient coins on the other one.
-Also, there is an owl, as symbol of wisdom, which sits on her left arm.
+It is one of the most famous Sofia tourist attractions and a symbol of the Bulgarian capital.
+Also, the statue metaphorically combines Sophia’s religious and pagan ideas.
+The statue holds a wreath as the symbol of victory on one side and ancient coins on the other.
+Also, there is an owl, as a symbol of wisdom, which sits on her left arm.

-St. Alexander Nusky Cathedral is one of the largest Orthodox Christian churches in the world and one of the Sufi symbols.
+St. Alexander Nusky Cathedral is one of the largest Orthodox Christian churches in the world and one of the main Sofia tourist attractions.
 You can see its glossy domes from different and often surprising parts of the city.
-They sometimes peek through the rooftops of two buildings as well as having glittering effects on the ponds after the rain.
+They sometimes peek through the rooftops of two buildings, as well as having glittering effects on the ponds after the rain.

 Borisova Gradina Park and Yuzhen Park

-Sofia is a green city with many parks where its inhabitants shelter from the noise of the urban life.
-The large Borisova Gradina Park is located in the center of Sofia, though originally located in the suburbs.
+Sofia is a green city with many parks where its inhabitants shelter from the noise of urban life.
+The large Borisova Gradina Park is another one of the attractions in Sofia that is located in the center of Sofia, though originally located in the suburbs.
 Yuzhen Park is another favorite place for Sofia residents to be near the central area.
-In most Sofia parks, many outdoor activities such as festivals, concerts, and outdoor cinema shows are held in the summer.
+In most Sofia parks, many outdoor activities, such as festivals, concerts, and outdoor cinema shows, are held in the summer.